TechnicalPursuit/TIBET/README.md

 reflected instantly without delay.

 TIBET's interactive command line, web shell, and IDE make you far more efficient.
-Your development process truly "flows" without the disruption of thousands of restart/reload cycles per day.
+Without the disruption of thousands of restart/reload cycles per day your development process truly "flows".

 # Installation